Efficient Data Representation by Selecting Prototypes with Importance Weights: Prototype Selection Framework

+Algorithm~\ref{protodash} describes our faster and desired algorithm \emph{ProtoDash}.
+In ProtoDash we choose an element $j_0$ whose \emph{gradient} given by $\mu_{p,j_0}-K_{j_0,*}\zeta^{(L)}$ is the highest over the set of candidates, i.e. $j_0 = \argmax_{j \notin L} \mu_{p,j}-K_{j,*}\zeta^{(L)}$.
+As the chosen element may not be the one with the highest increment in $f(.)$, the choices made by ProtoGreedy and ProtoDash in each iteration can be different.
+However, as is shown in Corollary \ref{cor1} the selected element in ProtoDash does indeed maximize a tight lower bound on the increment of $f(.)$ highlighting the connection between the two algorithms.
+Once the best element is determined the optimal weights $\bzetaLjnot$ are computed as above.
+Unlike ProtoGreedy, the approximation guarantee for ProtoDash do not directly follow from \cite{weaksub} and we explicitly derive it in Theorem~\ref{pd}.

-In this subsection we describe two greedy algorithms ProtoGreedy and a faster version, ProtoDash, which is our main contribution.
-For both algorithms the termination condition can be a given sparsity level $m$ or a minimal increase in objective value $\epsilon$ that is required for selecting more elements.
+The primary advantage of ProtoDash over ProtoGreedy is the computational speedup of two orders of magnitude as explained in Section~\ref{sec:timecomplexity}.
+While ProtoGreedy requires solving a quadratic program of time complexity $O(m^3)$ for each of the remaining $n^{(2)}-|L|+1$ elements to select the next best element, ProtoDash requires only a search over their gradient values each computable in $O(m)$, thereby leading to an $O(m^2)$ speedup during \emph{every} element search.
+For both algorithms the termination condition can either be a sparsity level $m$ or a minimal increase in objective value $\epsilon$ that is required for selecting more elements.

-In algorithm \ref{protogreedy}, \emph{ProtoGreedy}, we select an element $j$ that produces the greatest increase in objective value $f(.)$ given the current (selected) set $L$.
-We then compute the weights for $L\cup j$ that maximize the objective.

-In algorithm \ref{protodash}, \emph{ProtoDash}, the next best element is obtained by maximizing a tight lower bound on the objective as is shown in Corollary \ref{cor1}.
-In particular, we choose an element $j$ whose gradient given by $\mu_{p,j}-K_{j,*}\zeta^{(L)}$ is the highest over the current set of candidates.
-Then similar to ProtoGreedy the optimal weights are computed.
-While ProtoGreedy requires solving a quadratic program at each iteration to select the next element, ProtoDash requires only a search over $n^{(2)}-|L|+1$ elements leading to a $O(m^2)$ speedup.